 Acid Reflux Medications

-There are a number of medications that are used to treat acid reflux.
+There are a number of acid reflux medications.
 Some are over the counter antacids and others are prescription drugs.
 If over-the-counter medications are not treating your symptoms then you should consult a physician.

 Antacids neutralize the digestive acids and are for mild symptoms of acid reflux.
 If you are going to use antacids, take them for relief of occasional instances of heartburn or acid reflux.
 Most antacids are available over the counter without a prescription as they are the first drugs recommended to relieve mild symptoms of acid reflux.